Manufacturers in Kazakhstan face logistical struggles amid sanctions on Russia

 Manufacturers impacted by war in Ukraine

 The weakness seen in the manufacturing sector was often linked to issues around the war in Ukraine, both in terms of supply and price pressures.
 There were widespread reports of logistical difficulties caused by the imposition of sanctions on Russia as goods normally arriving in Kazakhstan via Russia have become less readily available.
-Around 40% of Kazakhstan's imports come from or via Russia and so the disruption clearly has a large impact on firms' ability to secure inputs.
+Around 40% of Kazakhstan's imports come from or via Russia and so the supply chain disruption clearly has a large impact on firms' ability to secure inputs.
 Producers either needed to wait longer for goods from Russia or seek alternative trade routes.
 Suppliers' delivery times consequently lengthened substantially in April, and to one of the greatest extents since the onset of the COVID-19 pandemic.

 Meanwhile, input cost inflation quickened for the third month running, with currency fluctuations adding to upward pressures on prices caused by supply difficulties.
 This again was a symptom of the war in Ukraine as the tenge often moves in line with the Russian rouble.